Taking the “e” out of e-learning

 Does that mean I’ll still blog about e-learning?

-You bet!Explore posts in the same categories: e-learning comment below, or link to this permanent URL from your own site.
+You bet!e-learning comment below, or link to this permanent URL from your own site.